 EllRay’s class is brimming with possibilities, but no one seems to share his exact interests.
 What’s so great about car parts?
 And why would anyone think boring instruction manuals are fun to read?
 But EllRay isn’t worried—he can fix any problems once he gets to know each kid.
 And the only way to get to know them is to come up with fun things to do at recess.
 When he’s the Recess King, everyone will want to be his friend!

 When EllRay and his friends hear about the school talent show, they’re not impressed.
 They’re too old for that stuff.
-But Mrs. Sanchez their teacher isn’t so quick to let her students off the hook.
-Five students MUST try-out, and EllRay somehow ends up being one of them.
-Now he must figure out something he’s talented at….like, maybe magic?
+But their teacher, Mrs. Sanchez, isn’t so quick to let her students off the hook.
+Five students absolutely must try-out, and EllRay somehow ends up being one of them.
+Now he has to figure out something he’s talented at….like, maybe magic?

-But now the pressure’s on to show his classmates and the whole school that EllRay IS magic
+But now the pressure’s on.
+It’s up to EllRay to take the stage and show his classmates and the whole school that he’s not only talented but magic.

 EllRay Jakes may be the smallest kid in his class at Oak Glen Primary School, but he’s also his sister Alfie’s big brother.
 So when it looks like Alfie is being bossed around by a dragon-like girl at her school, EllRay feels responsible.
 As her older (and wiser!) brother, shouldn’t he show her that she should stand up for herself?
 But little sisters and four year old dragons are a bit more complicated than he thought. . . .